POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 2. **Install the Development Version**

     .. warning::
-        If you are installing POSYDON on a Mac with Apple M1 or M2 chips, you should first install `hdf5` and `pytables` through conda with `conda install hdf5 pytables`, before following the instractions below.
+        If you are installing POSYDON on a Mac with Apple M1 or M2 chips, you should first install `hdf5` and `pytables` through conda with `conda install hdf5 pytables`, before following the instructions below.

     Navigate to the cloned repository's directory: